SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 Social inclusion means improving opportunities for individuals and groups to take part in society.
 This can include for example eradicating discriminatory attitudes from legal systems, labour markets and health care. <a href="#f8">(World Bank Group 2025)</a>.
 Economic inclusion aims to empower individuals and communities by for example boosting their income and training them in economic skills <a href="#f7">(Sharif 2024)</a>.
 Political inclusion then covers opportunities for partaking in political activities, e.g. voting and participating in elections <a href="#f10">(Aldar ym.
 2025)</a>.

 This query consists of 1 phrase.
 The basic structure is *action (positive) + inclusion OR action (negative) + exclusion*.
-Term ```accessible/accessibility```central in this topic, but it is also a term used in many other contexts.
+Term ```accessible/accessibility```is central in this topic, but it is also a term used in many other contexts.
 To avoid a large number of irrelevant results, it was combined using proximity operators with terms describing social, economic, and political inclusion, as well as with terms describing vulnerable population groups.

 ```py